Azores 2016: a tale of three returns (part one)

 Not even the different accents of people around me made me feel like I had gone somewhere else.
-I was disappointed but not dismissing the whole opportunity.
-If there’s something I learned from travel is that things happen for a reason and you always have to make the best of the experience, no matter what.”
+I was disappointed but not dismissing the whole event.
+If there’s something I learned from travel is that things happen for a reason, and you always have to make the best of the experience, no matter what.”

 Angra do Heroísmo, Terceira.
-33 Years Later.
+33 years later

-Locals don’t bother applauding.
+Locals don’t bother cheering.

-The comfort was mediocre, the in-flight magazine didn’t have a single topic of interest, the complimentary meal was a joke (an offer of local Azorean products beyond the packet of local white beet sugar would have been a very nice touch).
+The comfort was mediocre.
+The in-flight magazine didn’t have a single topic of interest.
+The complimentary meal was a joke — offering local Azorean products beyond the packet of white beet sugar would have been nice.

-While we were waiting for our luggage, I began to notice the traits of the people around us: a handful of locals that I could identify by their accents; a group of excited Spanish-speaking tourists; here and there a family of emigrants from Canada and the US (husbands and wives speaking in Portuguese between them, but switching to English when they needed to address the kids); a pair of police officers standing by the “Nothing to Declare” exit, chatting happily about a topic I couldn’t identify.
+While we were waiting for our luggage, I began to notice the people around us: a handful of locals that I could identify by their accents; a group of excited Spanish-speaking tourists; here and there a family of emigrants from Canada and the US (husbands and wives speaking in Portuguese between them, but switching to English when they needed to address the kids); a pair of chatty police officers standing by the Nothing to Declare exit.

 There was no sign of other airport employees around.